CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly defines a specific computational domain (CFD), lists concrete capabilities and methods, and includes an explicit 'Use when' clause with rich trigger terms.
-It uses proper third-person voice throughout and would be easily distinguishable from other skills in a large collection.
+This is a strong skill description that clearly defines a specific domain (computational fluid dynamics), lists concrete capabilities and methods, and includes an explicit 'Use when...' clause with rich, natural trigger terms.
+The description is concise yet comprehensive, uses proper third-person voice, and occupies a distinct niche that minimizes conflict risk with other skills.

 DimensionReasoningScore